lasigeBioTM/RecSys.Scifi.tutorial/README.md

 ## 3. Open the tutorial

-- Run the following command:
+- To start the Notebook Server run the following command:

 ```
 jupyter notebook
 ```

-Which will open http://localhost:8888/notebooks/ in the browser.
+Which will open http://localhost:8888/notebooks/ in the default browser.

 - Open the file 'tutorial.ipynb'.